mozilla/addon-sdk/cfx/README.md

 # Expected JSON Object passed to cfx.js

     {
-      command: "string" // Name of the command to execute
-      options: "object" // Arguments needed to execute this command }
+      "command": "string" // Name of the command to execute "options": "object" // Arguments needed to execute this command }

 ## Supported commands